 The Port has purchased and redeveloped a couple of buildings downtown within Benton City.
 These facilities are multi-tenant and ideal for startup companies.
+During 2017, the Port purchased 723 9th Street for redevelopment purposes.

 Current use: These buildings are currently full; routine maintenance is being planned.